dedis/odyssey/docs/domanager.md

 Then rename `app/config.toml.template` to `app/config.toml` and fill it with the appropriate settings.

+## Catalog

+As you'll discover in the config file, you need an instance of a catalog contract.
+This can be created with the catadmin CLI.
+See `catadmin contract catalog spawn -h` for help.

+## Enclave manager

+In order to upload new datasets, the enclave manager must be running on `localhost:5000`.
+See its corresponding documentation in order to run it.

 ## Run

 from `domanager/app` run `go run main.go`.